Debbie Isitt: Career

 In February 2025, Debbie was announced as director of the new musical, Military Wives, based on the 2019 film of the same name.
 Isitt also penned the script for the show which was announced with a limited season at The York Theatre Royal with previews beginning 10 September 2025 before an official opening on the 16 of the same month followed by closure on 27 September.
 The show is being produced by York Theatre Royal in association with The Everyman Theatre, Cheltenham and The Buxton Opera House.
 A jukebox musical, the show will feature arrangements and orchestrations by Debbie's previous collaborator George Dyer.

 Personal life

 Isitt has a long-term partner, Nicky Ager, who works as the editor for her films as well as composing the music and writing the songs alongside Isitt.
 Together, they have a daughter, Sydney Isitt-Ager, who appeared in the first three Nativity films.

-Isitt was pregnant during filming for her first feature film - Nasty Neighbours - but she still completed the film, and took her then-two-month old to the Cannes Film Festival for the film's screening.
+Isitt was pregnant during filming for her first feature film Nasty Neighbours.

 Isitt is a cousin of the footballer Darren Wassall.